YTread Logo

 make

-audio files of course i have never made any of these
+in audio files, of course, I have never made any of these

 mistakes

-and i hope with these 10 things you guys might be inspired and you might not
+and I hope that with These 10 things may inspire you and you may not

 make

-the same mistakes that i've made but more than once or twice in some situations today's video is being sponsored which is totally awesome.
-I want to thank World Wide Stereo for sponsoring today's video for those familiar with the world. wide stereo you can see them all over the world stereo comm they have free shipping they have 60 day returns and their website is beautiful it's easy to navigate not to mention they do giveaways i'm checking out their site right now and you can enter to win the macintosh rs200 wireless speaker , sign up right now.
+the same mistakes as me, but more than once or twice in some situations today's video is sponsored, which is totally incredible.
+I want to thank World Wide Stereo for sponsoring today's video for those who are familiar with the world. wide stereo, you can see them at Worldwide Stereo Comm.
+They have free shipping.

 top 10 mistakes audiophiles make